 Doing the work: If your therapist assigns homework to work on outside of your sessions, make an effort to finish it before the next session.

-Does Counselling Work?
+Does Counselling in Malaysia Work?

 Research shows that most people who receive counselling experience symptom relief and are better able to function in their lives.
 About 75 percent of people who enter psychotherapy or counselling show some benefit from it.
 Psychotherapy and counselling has been shown to improve emotions and behaviours and to be linked with positive changes in the brain and body.
 The benefits also include fewer sick days.